magento/devdocs/_includes/migration/find-version.md

 ### Find the Data Migration Tool version {#migration-tool-version}

-To find the version of the migration tool:
+To find the version of the migration tool open composer.json of migration tool package (`vendor/magento/data-migration-tool`) and find the value of "version".

-1. Change to your Magento install directory.
-2. Open `composer.json` in a text editor.
-3. In the `require` section, locate the value of `"magento/data-migration-tool"`.

 	This is the version of your Data Migration Tool.